fcamuz/time-series-model-for-forecasting/README.md

 ![Download Dataset](https://github.com/fcamuz/time-series-model-for-forecasting/blob/master/images/download6.png)

-### Investigating the components of time series data for TOP 10 Zipcodes
+# Step 4: Investigating the components of time series data for TOP 10 Zipcodes

 Visualisation can give us a great deal of information about time series.
 I will use plots to check;